botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 {{ $result := println <args...> }}
 ```

-Concatenates the arguments in order, adding spaces between arguments when neither is a string and inserting a newline at
+Concatenates the arguments in order, adding spaces between arguments and inserting a newline at
 the end.

 #### printf